 Heavy to Moderate dependence:

 Quitting medications may assist with physical withdrawal symptoms such as nicotine cravings.

 Even with medication, you may get cravings in situations where you used to smoke.
 Habits and emotions are strong triggers for smoking.
 Understanding your triggers can help you to plan how to cope.

-Champix is an oral medication that reduces cravings and the negative effects of nicotine withdrawal.
+Champix is medication that reduces cravings and the negative effects of nicotine withdrawal.
 Champix became available in Australia in 2008 and can be obtained on prescription from your doctor.

 Champix works by blocking the effects of nicotine in your body.
 There are receptors for nicotine in the brain.
 When cigarette smoke is inhaled, nicotine attaches to these receptors.
 This sends a message to a different part of the brain to release a chemical called dopamine.
 Dopamine gives a feeling of pleasure which only lasts for a short time.
 The body wants to repeat this feeling reinforcing the need to keep smoking.

 Based on research, it is believed that Champix works by activating these receptors and blocking nicotine from attaching to them.
 Champix does not contain nicotine and is not addictive.

 People using Champix often find they enjoy smoking a cigarette less and sometimes find smoking becomes distasteful.

 - It is not recommended in pregnancy or for women who are breast feeding.